arjun-majumdar/neural_network_numpy/README.md

 The hidden layer uses the following as it's activation function: either hyperbolic tangent function or ReLU function.
 The output layer uses sigmoid activation function for performing binary classification.

+"Neural_Networks_Backpropagation_Gradients" PDF file contains the mathematics which is required and used for coding up the neural network